 A circuit is an intentional close-looped path through which electrons move to provide energy.
 As you can see in the illustration, the circuit runs from the breaker box to the thermostat, to the furnace, and then back to the breaker box.

-An AC circuit generally consists of a minimum of two wires.
-One that carries electricity to the load and another that carries it back to the source to complete the circuit.
+An AC circuit generally consists of a minimum of two wires: one that carries electricity to the load and another that carries it back to the source to complete the circuit.
 In your home or office, think of the circuit as the wires that run from the breaker box to the lights and back.
 Or it might be much larger.
 Consider the transformer to the breaker box, to the lights, and then back.
-This circuit is actually part of a larger system which goes from the substation on the distribution system to the transformer, to the breaker box to the lights and back.
+This circuit is actually part of a larger system that goes from the substation on the distribution system to the transformer, to the breaker box to the lights and back.
 And that is part of an even larger circuit that goes all the way back to the generator.

 While circuits may seem complex, they are relatively simple once you understand how they work.
 There are three required parts for an operating circuit including a source, a path, and a load.